Academic Standing, Satisfactory Academic Progress, and Financial Aid

 Financial Aid Probation

-Students whose academic dismissal appeal is granted are placed on academic and financial aid probation for one semester.
+Students whose academic dismissal appeal is granted are placed on academic and financial aid probation for one term.
 A student may continue to receive financial assistance during the probationary period.
 Financial aid probation is not noted on the academic transcript.

 Appealing an Academic Dismissal